MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent-releases.md

 ## Version 2.4.0.0 (*July 05, 2024*)

 * Support for .NET 8.
-The .NET 8 upgrade flow for the host machine will kick-in after you hit Upgrade button in the connection pane.
+The .NET 8 upgrade flow for the host machine will kick in after you hit Upgrade button in the connection pane.
 Make sure to upgrade the machine's version to .NET 8 to avoid unexpected behavior.
 If there is a failure in the upgrade in the process, do a manual upgrade to the .NET version before upgrading the agent.
 * Feature to show elaborate index statistics for a connection.
 This feature gives more information about the current state of items in the index.
 [Learn more.](connector-details-errors.md#view-connection-statistics)
 * Bug fixes and reliability improvements.